iifl-logo

 COMPANY OVERVIEW

 Sona BLW Precision Forgings Limited (Sona Comstar) is one of the worlds leading mobility technology companies.
-It designs, manufactures, and supplies highly engineered, mission-critical, high-quality, complex, and bespoke systems and components for global OEMs in electrified, personalised, intelligent, and connected mobility.
+It designs, manufactures, and supplies highly engineered, mission-critical, high-quality, complex, and bespoke systems and components for global OEMs in electric, personalised, intelligent and connected mobility.

-Headquartered in Gurugram, India, Sona Comstar is a leading supplier to the rapidly expanding global EV market, with 36% of its revenue generated from EV market.
-It is also a global supplier with 12 manufacturing and assembly facilities across India, the USA, Mexico, and China, and 71% of its sales are for international markets.
-Its revenue base is well diversified across geographies, products, vehicle segments, and customers.
+Headquartered in Gurugram, India, Sona Comstar is a leading supplier for the fast growing global EV market, with 35% of its automotive revenues from the EV market.
+It is also a global supplier with 12 manufacturing and assembly facilities across India, US, Mexico, and China, and 49% of its sales are for international markets.
+The Company has a diversified revenue base across geographies, products, vehicle segments, and customers.

 BUSINESS PERFORMANCE

-Sona Comstars consistent growth reflects its disciplined execution of four strategic priorities: electrification, global market significance, diversification, and technology.
+This consistent growth trajectory is a result of the Companys disciplined execution of its four strategic priorities: electrification, global market significance, diversification, and technology.

 Electrification